jds485/EnGauge/README.md

 **_Prepare Input Data_**

   For each acquisition of streamflow, water quality, and weather station data, users should have either:
   1. Method 1 (recommended, applies to streamflow, water quality, and weather stations): Scenario is that you know your region of interest but do not yet have data.
 Supply a polygon shapefile of the region of interest (ROI).
-The code will use this shapefile and an optional radial buffer around this shapefile to acquire data for streamflow, water quality, and weather station sites.
+The code will use this shapefile and an optional radial buffer around this shapefile to acquire data.
 There is an option to specify a different buffer for weather stations because it's common to need a larger region for these information.
   OR
-  2. Method 2 (streamflow and water quality only): Scenario is that you already have data.
+  2. Method 2 (streamflow and water quality only): Scenario is that you already have data (e.g. a gauge number).
 Supply a csv file of streamflow gauges (water quality gauges).
 The streamflow file must contain columns called Source, and GaugeNum.
 It may contain other columns.
 The water quality file must be the same as downloaded from the section below entitled "Water Quality Retrieval Method 2".

 **_Set directory and file names_**